uvarc/rc-website/content/userinfo/howtos/rivanna/migrate-python.md

 # Scenario

-You installed Python packages in, say, Python 3.6 and now want to use the same packages in, say, Python 3.8.
-There are several ways to do this depending on the package manager.
-In this how-to we will look at Pip and Conda.
+You have installed Python packages locally in one version and now wish to use them in a different version.
+For example, you have been using Python 3.6 but it is obsolete and will be removed soon, so you need to set up those packages for Python 3.8.
+There are several ways to accomplish this, depending on the package manager.
+In this how-to we will discuss `pip` and `conda`.

-You will need to load the module with the newer Python version.
-In this case,
+You will need to load the module for the newer Python version.
+For this example,

 {{< code-snippet >}}
 module load anaconda/2020.11-py3.8